dell/csm-docs/content/docs/replication/deployment/powerflex.md

   driver will generate a name for the consistency group.
 * `replication.storage.dell.com/protectionDomain` represents the remote array's
   protection domain to use.
+* `systemID` represents the systemID of the PowerFlex array.
+* `storagepool` represents the name of the storage pool to be used on the PowerFlex array.
+* `protectiondomain` represents the array's protection domain to be used.

-Let's follow up that with an example, let's assume we have two Kubernetes clusters and two PowerFlex storage arrays:
+Let's follow up that with an example.
+Let's assume we have two Kubernetes clusters and two PowerFlex storage arrays:
 * Clusters have IDs of `cluster-1` and `cluster-2`
 * Cluster `cluster-1` connected to array `000000000001`